fridjemolk/ministumbler/README.md

 ### This repo, as it currently stands, contains two pieces of software:

 - A basic Arduino sketch that interfaces with the GPS module via the ESP32 fork of TinyGPSPlus and uses the Arduino WiFi libray to scan WiFi networks.
 The sketch will repeatedly output a line of CSV data over USB Serial detailing the current GPS location, date, time, and a list of WiFi SSIDs.
-- Asimple python script that records the data received from the ESP32 over USB Serial and writes it to a CSV file.
+- A simple python script that records the data received from the ESP32 over USB Serial and writes it to a CSV file.

 Once the hardware issues detailed above are resolved, an Arduino sketch will be available that will write the CSV file locally on the ESP32 onto a microSD.